Saving & Spending Budgeting & Expenses

 Is Rocket Money better than Mint?

-Rocket Money isn’t necessarily better than Mint, and Mint isn’t necessarily better than Rocket Money.
-Both Rocket Money and Mint provide helpful financial services if you want to create budgets or save up money for specific goals.
-You could also use either app to check your credit score and the factors affecting your credit.
+Rocket Money and Mint were similar, but they had some differences and one wasn’t better than the other.
+Both Rocket Money and Mint provided helpful financial services if you want to create budgets or save up money for specific goals.
+You could also have used either app to check your credit score and the factors affecting your credit.

 Rocket Money does offer unique money-saving options like negotiating lower bills and getting refunds on common fees and outages.
 However, some of Rocket Money's features cost money before they’re unlocked.
-Mint’s features are free to use.
-Be sure to consider both apps to see which one might better suit your needs and financial goals.
+Mint’s features were free to use.

 Is Mint the best budgeting tool?